 Sharing books with your preschooler

 At this age and stage, reading with your child is all about spending special time together, and having fun by enjoying the language and illustrations in picture books.
-Here are some tips that can help you and your preschooler make the most of your reading time:
+Here are some tips that can help you and your preschooler make the most of your reading time.

 - Vary the pace of your reading, as well as how loud you read.
+Changing your voice and expression for different characters can also be fun.

 - Ask questions about the names and sounds of letters.